kristapsdz/acme-client-portable/Linux-seccomp.md

 [acme-client](https://kristaps.bsd.lv/acme-client) is for administering certificates, not writing code.
 To them, it was just crap.

-So if my program is meant to provide a service to people, but people can't use it and think it's crap --- what's the point of releasing it at all?
+So if my carefully-written and hardened program is meant to provide a valuable security service, but it terminates due to seccomp violations and users think it's crap and use in-secure applications --- what's the point of sandboxing it at all?

 ![What's the point?](http://www.theimaginativeconservative.org/wp-content/uploads/2014/05/peter-sellers-as-dr-strangelove-1.jpg)